Zernach/chromium-history-extension/frontend/README.md

 ### Security

-- API keys are stored in `chrome.storage.local` (encrypted at rest)
+- No user API keys required - backend manages OpenAI credentials
 - All API calls use HTTPS
-- History data is only processed client-side
+- History data is processed client-side before sending to backend
+- Backend includes IP-based rate limiting (10 req/min)
+- OpenAI API key stored securely in Google Secret Manager
-- No data is sent to third parties (only to OpenAI via your API key)
+- No data is stored on backend - requests are stateless

 ## Troubleshooting